 Browsing 320 - 330 results of 1125 programs

 Have you ever really listened to a ball bounce?
 Exploratorium staff physicist Thomas Humphrey describes the elegant mathematics of a bouncing ball.
 In June, 2010, the Exploratorium will launch it's newest exhibition, Geometry Playground.
 Check out this teaser clip and come back for more on June 25th, 2010.
 This April Fools’ Day After Dark event exposed people’s threshold for taking chances.
 For example, visitors could test their belief in the laws of physics as a bowling ball swung toward them.
 They could also tackle a climbing wall, try their luck at casino games, and see if they had the nerve to carry out the instructions on a card they were given.
 A compilation of video clips collected in deepwater by the Little Hercules Remotely Operated Vehicle and camera platform during an ROV shakedown cruise aboard NOAA Ship Okeanos Explorer offshore Kona, Hawaii (March 2010).
-Despite my better judgment, I invite TI staff educator Eric Muller to do one more set of activities—several things you can do with soda straws.